 1773: In Montreal, 38 year old Ezekiel Solomon and Marie Elizabeth Louise Dubois gave birth to Samuel Solomon

-1788: New York ratified the United States Constitution and becomes the 11th state of the United States.
+1788: New York ratifies the United States Constitution and becomes the 11th state of the United States.
 The fate of the Jewish people and the state of New York has been intertwined since the earliest days of settlement in what is now the United States.
 For example, Isaac Moses was a co-founder of the New York Chamber of Commerce in 1768.
 There were approximately 350 Jews living in New York City at the time of the American Revolution.
 Many of them fled during the British occupation and did not return until after the war.
 Jews were active in New York politics from the early days of the Republic as can be seen by Solomon Simpson’s role as a founder of the famed Tammany Society (the cornerstone of the Democratic Party) in 1794.

 1788: British “colonists” settle in Sydney, Australia.
 These “colonists” were part of an English transport of convicts shipped to New South Wales.
 Australia was founded as penal colony.
 According to at least one source there were eight Jews among the first shipment of eight hundred prisoners including “sixteen year old Esther Abrahams of London sentenced for stealing a piece of lace.”